Jur1cek/source2vec/README.md

 ...if you need another languages or different params just open issue

-##### Common parameters
+## Common parameters
-Vector size 64 - vocab is smaller than usual vocabs used in NLP tasks, so 64 is just fine Minimum number of occurrences 10 - under 10 these are mainly prints and rare variable/method/class names
+Vector size 64 - vocab is smaller than usual vocabs used in NLP tasks, so 64 is just fine
+Minimum number of occurrences 10 - under 10 these are mainly prints and rare variable/method/class names

-### How to load embeddings?
+## How to load embeddings
 TBA

-### Dimensionality reduction and visualisation of embeddings
+## Dimensionality reduction and visualisation of embeddings
 TBA

 Paper comming out soon.